galasa-dev/webui/README.md

 2. Install a code editor that has Dev Container support, in this setup we will be using Visual Studio Code.
 3. Install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) VSCode extension by Microsoft.
 4. Clone the repository.
-5. Install and run (open) a container engine, such as Docker Desktop, Rancher Desktop or Podman.
+5. Install and open a container engine, such as Docker Desktop, Rancher Desktop or Podman.
-6. Run the project in a dev container via the instructions on the VSCode extension.
+6. Run the project in a dev container via the VSCode extension.
 - Note: Changing your environment variables will require you to restart VSCode for the changes to be reflected in the container.

 ## (2) Manual set up

-1. Ensure environemnt variables from [Important Information](#important-information) are set
+1. Ensure environemnt variables from [Important Information](#important-information) are set.
-2. Clone the repository
+2. Clone the repository.
 3. Required items to install: Java, Gradle and Python.
-Please reference the [devcontainer.json](.devcontainer/devcontainer.json) for known compatible versions
+Please reference the [devcontainer.json](.devcontainer/devcontainer.json) for known compatible versions.
-4. Run the `setup-locally.sh` script and follow instructions
+4. Run the `setup-locally.sh` script and follow instructions.

 ## To build

-- Run the `build-locally.sh` script
+- Run the `build-locally.sh` script.

 ## To run development server locally

 Either run:
 - `run-locally.sh` or
-- `npm run dev` (from inside the galasa-ui folder)
+- `npm run dev` (from inside the galasa-ui folder).

 ## Connecting the local development web UI with a remote API server

 If you would like to run the web UI locally and have it connect to an existing Galasa service's backend, perform the following steps:

-1. Make sure that you have access to an existing Galasa service and are able to log in to its web UI - if you do not have access, contact your Galasa service administrator
+1. Make sure that you have access to an existing Galasa service and are able to log in to its web UI - if you do not have access, contact your Galasa service administrator.
 2. Navigate to the remote Galasa service's webui and create a new personal access token.
-The personal access token value will be in the form `<string>:<string>` - note this token value down
+The personal access token value will be in the form `<string>:<string>` - note this token value down.
-3. Set the `GALASA_DEV_TOKEN` environment variable, either in the terminal that you will use to start the webui or inside a new `.env.development.local` file, to be the personal access token that was just created
+3. Set the `GALASA_DEV_TOKEN` environment variable, either in the terminal that you will use to start the webui or inside a new `.env.development.local` file, to be the personal access token that was just created.
     - For example, if your access token was `my:token`, you could create a new `.env.development.local` file next to the existing `.env` file and then set the environment variable in the file like `GALASA_DEV_TOKEN="my:token"`
-4. Set the `GALASA_API_SERVER_URL` environment variable, either in the same terminal that you will use to start the webui or inside the `.env.development.local` file that you may have created in step 3, to be the URL of the remote Galasa service's API server
+4. Set the `GALASA_API_SERVER_URL` environment variable, either in the same terminal that you will use to start the webui or inside the `.env.development.local` file that you may have created in step 3, to be the URL of the remote Galasa service's API server.
     - For example, if the Galasa service's webui URL was `https://my-galasa-service.dev`, then the API server URL would be `https://my-galasa-service.dev/api` (added `/api` to the end of the URL)
-5. Start the webui locally
+5. Start the webui locally.

 ## Common problems when running the UI locally